Some food for thought:

 Bloating isn’t normal, its something we put up with.

 Spring Clean Your System

 Frustratingly the only impactful food education available to the masses seems to be the UK government slogan ‘Eat your 5 a day’!
-Its better that nothing and if you don’t already eat a largely raw diet with lots of fresh, live foods then why not start today (tomorrow if you’re reading this after breakfast)?
+It’s better than nothing and if you don’t already eat a largely raw diet with lots of fresh, living foods then why not start today (tomorrow if you’re reading this after breakfast)?